Peter Frampton: Solo career

 After four studio albums and one live album with Humble Pie, Frampton left the band and went solo in 1971, just in time to see Rockin' the Fillmore rise up the US charts.
-He remained with Dee Anthony (1926-2009), the same personal manager that Humble Pie had used.
+He remained with Dee Anthony (1926–2009), the same personal manager that Humble Pie had used.

-His own debut was 1972's Wind of Change, with guest artists Ringo Starr and Billy Preston.
+Frampton's own debut was 1972's Wind of Change, with guest artists Ringo Starr and Billy Preston.
 This album was followed by Frampton's Camel in 1973, which featured Frampton working within a group project.
 In 1974, Frampton released Somethin's Happening.
 Frampton toured extensively to support his solo career, joined for three years by his former Herd mate Andy Bown on keyboards, Rick Wills on bass, and American drummer John Siomos.
 In 1975, the Frampton album was released.
 The album went to No. 32 in the US charts and is certified Gold by the RIAA.

-Peter Frampton had little commercial success with his early albums.
-This changed with Frampton's best-selling live album, Frampton Comes Alive!, in 1976, from which "Baby, I Love Your Way", "Show Me the Way", and an edited version of "Do You Feel Like We Do", were hit singles.
+Frampton had little commercial success with his early albums.
+This changed with his best-selling live album, Frampton Comes Alive!, in 1976, from which "Baby, I Love Your Way", "Show Me the Way", and an edited version of "Do You Feel Like We Do", were hit singles.
 The latter two tracks also featured his use of the talk box guitar effect.
 The album was recorded in 1975, mainly at the Winterland Ballroom in San Francisco, California, where Humble Pie had previously enjoyed a good following.
 Frampton had a new line-up, with Americans Bob Mayo on keyboards and rhythm guitar and Stanley Sheldon on bass.
 Wills had been sacked by Frampton at the end of 1974, and Bown had left on the eve of Frampton Comes Alive, to return to England and new fame with Status Quo.
 Frampton Comes Alive was released in early January, debuting on the charts on 14 February at number 191.
 The album was on the Billboard 200 for 97 weeks, of which 55 were in the top 40, of which 10 were at the top.
 The album beat, among others, Fleetwood Mac's Fleetwood Mac to become the top selling album of 1976, and it was also the 14th best seller of 1977.
 The album won Frampton a Juno Award in 1977.